ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 R Series cards are FPGA-based NI instruments whose functionality can be customized by deploying an FPGA bit file generated from your custom FPGA code.
 Because R Series cards are not natively supported in TSM, you must define them as **Custom Instruments** and access them using STL’s Custom Instrument functionality.

-This example demonstrate interacting with PXIe-7822R RSeries card to do simple digital read write operation.
+This example demonstrates how to interact with the PXIe-7822R R Series card to perform simple digital read and write operations.

 ## Prerequisites

-- Software requirement:
+- Software Requirements:
 STS 25.5 or later
 LV FPGA (Required only for customizing FPGA host code) Xilinx compiler / Compile worker with Xilinx cloud server (Required only if FPGA source is updated)